astutulus/SimEcosystem/README.md

 Windows Form that allows the user to place Grass, Rabbits and Foxes on a blank field.

 Entities are represented by coloured circles.
-The goal is not currently to master computer graphics.
+The goal is *not* currently to master computer graphics!

 The afforementioned Entities act independently, and I have only just begun to implement their behaviour.

-## To do list
+## To Do List

+The GUI is fit for purpose for the moment.
+Most of the interesting (math) ideas involve expansion of the Class Library

-### To do - GUI
+### GUI

+- Entities to have size proportional to mass.

+### Class Library

-- Entities size proportional to mass; and separation according to size.
+- Entity to have separation according to mass (size).

+- Plant to have mass reduction when eaten.

+- Prey to die when caught by Predator.
-- Animal dies when start to be eaten.
+- Animal to have mass transfer when eating.
-- LivingThings disappear when mass zero.
+- LivingThings to disappear when mass zero.

-### To do - Class Library

-- Mass transfer when eating.
-- Give World class a static getInstance() method, so that...
+- World to have static getInstance() method, so that...
-- Each Entity doesn't store it's home-World object reference.
+- Entity to have no more, it's own home-World object reference.

+- Herbivore to sense fear (controlled by proximity of predator vs hunger level).